projectcalico/calico/docs/source/ubuntu-opens-install.rst

    generate the configuration for a single peer connection, which you can duplicate and update for each compute host in your mesh.

+   To maintain connectivity between VMs if BIRD crashes or is reloaded, enable BIRD graceful restart by adding `-R` to `BIRD_ARGS` in `/etc/bird/envvars` (you may need to uncomment this option).
+Please not that this will not work if BIRD is stopped normally - if you need that function, you should modify the upstart job to kill BIRD on stop.

 9. Create the ``/etc/calico/felix.cfg`` file by taking a copy of the supplied sample config at ``/etc/calico/felix.cfg.example``.